Loose-Lay VS. Click VS. Glue-Down Vinyl Plank | Which is Best?

 Affordability

 When it comes to pricing of individual boards, GLUE-DOWN becomes the more affordable option.
 So, though the installation cost of it is higher, glue-down redeems itself with more budget-friendly prices, compared to CLICK and LOOSE-LAY.
 It all comes down to whether lower labour or lower material costs would serve you better.
+At Advanced Flooring, we offer a range of vinyl flooring options to suit every budget.

 Plank Replacement

-This is where click and loose-lay vinyl split as equal options.
+This is where CLICK and LOOSE-LAY vinyl split as equal options.
 By far, LOOSE-LAY is easiest to remove a plank from.
 All you have to do is lift the damaged plank and replace it with a new one.

 Meanwhile, CLICK flooring requires you to start at the nearest wall and keep removing planks until you get to the damaged board.
 This makes it difficult if the damaged plank is somewhere in the middle of the room.
 Likewise, with GLUE-DOWN flooring, it’s quite difficult to remove a plank without damaging the neighbouring planks.
 You’re looking at replacement for a couple planks, even if there was only one bad plank to start.